Michael Jordan, local fishers among winners of MidAtlantic fishing tournament in Cape May and Maryland

 Nearly three dozen winners shared the $5.79 million prize purse.
 The tournament featured 181 boats that docked at Canyon Club Resort Marina in Cape May and at Sunset Marina in Ocean City, Maryland.
 Some tournament records were set in the five-day tournament.

 In the white marlin category, Clint Clement, of Cape May Court House, aboard his "Common Sense" won $201,388 for an 87-pounder, the heaviest white marlin caught in the tournament.
 Finishing second was Howard Berger’s "Boss Hogg" with a 76-pounder.
-The Edgewater, Maryland, boat took home $1,406,938, atournament record for the division.
-NBA legend Michael Jordan's "Catch 23," based in Jupiter, Florida, finished third with a 75-pound catch.
+The Edgewater, Maryland, boat took home $1,406,938, a tournament record for the division (payouts vasry based on the level of the participants' Calcutta participation).
+NBA legend Michael Jordan's "Catch 23," based in Jupiter, Florida, finished third with a 75-pound catch and won $462,318.

 People are also reading…